paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-012-savings-associations.md

   (B) using such other methods as the Comptroller of the Currency determines to be appropriate.

-(2) **Minimum capital levels may be determined by Comptroller of the Currency case-by-case** — The Comptroller of the Currency may, consistent with subsection (t) of this section, establish the minimum level of capital for a savings association at such amount or at such ratio of capital-to-assets as the Comptroller of the Currency determines to be necessary or appropriate for such association in light of the particular circumstances of the association.
+(2) **Minimum capital levels may be determined by Comptroller of the Currency case-by-case** — The Comptroller of the Currency may, consistent with subsection (t), establish the minimum level of capital for a savings association at such amount or at such ratio of capital-to-assets as the Comptroller of the Currency determines to be necessary or appropriate for such association in light of the particular circumstances of the association.

 (3) **Unsafe or unsound practice** — In the discretion of the appropriate Federal banking agency, the appropriate Federal banking agency,66 So in original.
-The comma probably should not appear. may treat the failure of any savings association to maintain capital at or above the minimum level required by the Comptroller under this subsection or subsection (t) of this section as an unsafe or unsound practice.
+The comma probably should not appear. may treat the failure of any savings association to maintain capital at or above the minimum level required by the Comptroller under this subsection or subsection (t) as an unsafe or unsound practice.

 (4) **Directive to increase capital**